RRZE-HPC/DisCostiC-Sim/README.md

 --------------------- | -------------
 `make`          | This enables JSON data format without ITAC profiling of simulator implementation.
 `make otf2`          | This enables both JSON and OTF2 data format without ITAC profiling of simulator implementation.
-`make trace_MPI`          | This enables JSON data format and the standard ITAC tracing mode with the information about MPI call functions (enabled flag: `-trace`).
+`make trace_MPI`          | This enables JSON data format and the standard ITAC tracing mode of simulator implementation with the information about MPI call functions (enabled flag: `-trace`).
-`make trace_all`               | This enables JSON data format and the verbose ITAC tracing mode with the information on both user-defined and MPI call functions (enabled flag: `-trace -tcollect flag`).
+`make trace_all`               | This enables JSON data format and the verbose ITAC tracing mode of simulator implementation with the information on both user-defined and MPI call functions (enabled flag: `-trace -tcollect flag`).

 <a name="run"></a>